 SpotRM Web Help

-SpotRM is an easy to use and understand web application.
+SpotRM is an easy to use and intuitive web application.

 We strongly recommend that users set their web browser to open pdf files (i.e. monographs and MiCs) in the browser and not in a separate application; otherwise links in these files to other PDFs will not open.